-- Focus groups should be incorporated since the recipient survey didn't capture resources that people can't access. - Various community stakeholders have offered to host focus groups. - The surveys should be translated into Spanish. - Establish a formal complaint process. - State staff is in the process of doing provider site reviews to verify survey results, or to do a survey, if the provider did not do one. - Jobs and Day Training belief that CMS has clarified that people can receive JDT services with other people with disabilities IF they have been given a choice. - \circ Request to indicate state resources needed for full compliance with the transition plan. - Question regarding timeline and if it the work can be completed prior to 2019. - The state will hold another public workshop once feedback from CMS is received. - o Public comment in writing has been added, Appendix I
+- o Focus groups should be incorporated since the recipient survey didn't capture resources that people can't access. - o Various community stakeholders have offered to host focus groups. - o The surveys should be translated into Spanish. - Establish a formal complaint process. - O State staff is in the process of doing provider site reviews to verify survey results, or to do a survey, if the provider did not do one. - o Jobs and Day Training belief that CMS has clarified that people can receive JDT services with other people with disabilities IF they have been given a choice. - o Request to indicate state resources needed for full compliance with the transition plan. - o Question regarding timeline and if it the work can be completed prior to 2019. - o The state will hold another public workshop once feedback from CMS is received. - o Public comment in writing has been added, Appendix J